Tiger FM

 By Ronald Ssemagonja

-As part of efforts to boost development among Bodaboda riders in Uganda, the Bodaboda Union — the umbrella body for riders in the country — has partnered with Spiro, a company that sells electric bikes, to distribute a total of 2,000 e-bikes to its members.
+As part of efforts to boost development among Bodaboda riders in Uganda, the Bodaboda Union—the umbrella body for riders in the country—has partnered with Spiro, a company specialising in electric bikes, to distribute a total of 2,000 e-bikes to its members.

 The initiative was launched today at the Spiro factory in Namanve, Kampala, where the first batch of 500 electric bikes was handed over to riders.